Archibald Carey Jr.

 Archibald James Carey Jr. (February 29, 1908 – April 20, 1981) was an American lawyer, judge, politician, diplomat, and clergyman from the South Side of Chicago.
 He was elected as a city alderman and served for eight years under the patronage of the politician William L. Dawson.
 He served for several years as a pastor in the African Methodist Episcopal (AME) Church, when he became known as a civil rights activist.
 In 1957, he was appointed by President Dwight Eisenhower as chair of his committee on government employment policy, which worked to reduce racial discrimination.

 Appointed to the Circuit Court of Cook County, Illinois, in 1966, Judge Carey became a major figure in Chicago's political life, serving until 1979.
 He won numerous awards for his oratorical skills and contributions to civic improvement.

 Early life and education

 Archibald Carey Jr. was born on February 29, 1908, in Chicago, Illinois.
 The youngest of five children born to the Reverend Archibald J. Carey, a minister of the African Methodist Episcopal Church, and his wife, Elizabeth H. (Davis) Carey, Carey Jr. was a native of Chicago.
 He attended Wendell Phillips High School.
-He received a Bachelor of Science degree from Lewis Institute (now Illinois Institute of Technology) in 1928, as well as a degree from Northwestern University in 1932, and a Bachelor of Laws degree from Chicago-Kent College of Law in Chicago in 1935.Carey is a member of Alpha Phi Alpha.
+He received a Bachelor of Science degree from Lewis Institute (now Illinois Institute of Technology) in 1928, as well as a degree from Northwestern University in 1932, and a Bachelor of Laws degree from Chicago-Kent College of Law in Chicago in 1935.
+Carey was a member of Alpha Phi Alpha.

 After being accepted to the bar, Carey set up a legal practice in Chicago.